 - See also: Images of Daenerys Targaryen

-Viserys and Daenerys eventually found the help they sought in the Free City of Pentos, in the form of a rich and powerful magister, Illyrio Mopatis, who invited them to stay in his mansion and offered his help in reclaiming their throne.
+In 297 AC, Viserys and Daenerys were taken in by Magister Illyrio Mopatis in the Free City of Pentos, who offered his help in reclaiming the Iron Throne for Viserys.
 They have lived with Illyrio for almost half a year.

 A Game of Thrones

 Magister Illyrio Mopatis arranges a marriage between the powerful Dothraki Khal Drogo and Daenerys, in return for the promise of an army for Viserys to conquer the Iron Throne with.
 Though Daenerys does not want the marriage, Viserys is insistent.
 Daenerys and Drogo are wed outside of the walls of Pentos.
 At her wedding, Daenerys receives multiple bride gifts, including three petrified dragon eggs from Magister Illyrio, three handmaidens (Irri, Jhiqui, and Doreah) from her brother, and a magnificent silver filly from Drogo.
 She is frightened by the seemingly barbaric Dothraki culture and has absolutely no way of communicating with Drogo, as they do not speak each other's languages.
 After the wedding ceremony is over, Drogo leads Daenerys away from the khalasar to consummate their marriage.
 Daenerys is terrified, but Drogo proves to be surprisingly tender and considerate.
 He lets Daenerys know that he understands one word in her tongue ("no"), and touches her gently and gradually.
 Only after she gives him her consent, they have sex.